Kathleen1998/Airlines/README.md

 ```
 <img width="910" height="732" alt="delaysnondelays" src="https://github.com/user-attachments/assets/791d877f-1983-4478-8e19-aede7bae772e" />

-This graph shows the amount of flights per airline (Atotal) Airline total in the reddish color with the amount of delays (Adelay) Airline delays in the teal color.
-Airlines WN (Southwest Airlines) has a significant amount of delays with over half of their flights having delays
+This visualizes both the total amount of flight and delays per airline.
+There is an average of 29,965 flights, with the top carriers being WN (Southwest) at 94,097 flights (214.0% more than the average) and DL (Delta Airlines) at 60,940 flights (103.4%); conversely, the least frequent are HA (Hawaiian Airlines) with 5,578 (-81.4% less )and F9 (Frontier Airlines) with 6,456 (-78.5% less) flights.
+Given that Southwest with 69.7% of its flights delayed, CO (Continental Airlines) with 56.6% delayed, and B6 (JetBlue) with 46.7% delayed, show a significant amount of delays, I suggest the high-volume and high-delay airlines—Southwest, Delta, and SkyWest—should be the first to roll out staggered schedules for their flight crews.